Dashboards

 3. Click Edit to configure the widget.

-8. Click Update widget to save it to the dashboard.
+9. Click Update widget to save the widget to the dashboard.

-1. Enter this search query: source:myapp AND Exception and set time frame as: last 24 hours.
+1. Enter source:Zirva AND Exception as the search query and set the time frame as last 24 hours.

 2. Click the Create (+) button and select Aggregation.